Real-time payments: powering the future of business payments

 Real-time payments (RTP) are available 24/7/365, settling and delivering funds with confirmation to the payee in less than 60 seconds.

-While real-time has been around in Europe since 2014, there’s now increasing interest for real-time retail payments in North America.
-It’s gradually making its way into the corporate world as businesses look for alternatives to credit cards and cheques.
+While real-time payments have been around in Europe since 2014, increasing interest in them in North America.
+They are gradually making their way into the corporate world as businesses look for alternatives to credit cards and cheques.
+According to a report from FIS, real-time payments are now available in 64 countries, up from 14 countries in 2014.
+This trajectory suggests that instant payments will soon become the global standard—if they are not there already.

-There is immense work being undertaken by the governing bodies of the United States and Canada, and by financial institutions that will need to comply.
-The cost of such modernization will be measured in the billions.
+There is immense work underway right now by the governing payments bodies of the United States and Canada.
+Financial institutions will eventually need to comply.
+The cost of modernization will be measured in the billions.

 Start using real-time, today